distbit0/prompts/critique_code.md

 Prioritize critiques that are non-obvious, interesting, decisive or significant, and novel.

+Make sure to explain for each, why it is actually problematic.

 Use sub agents to parallelize critique generation for different sections and or using different approaches per agent.